 - 6.4 The school will only consider applicants for courses which it has published as being available, and will not make other courses available at the request of applicants.
 All places will be offered conditional on applicants achieving the required GCSE results for entry.
-These are a minimum of eight GCSE grades at 6-9 and a grade 7 in the subjects they wish to pursue at A Level. - 6.4 In the event that two or more applicants meet the criteria for entry after the oversubscription criteria has been applied, the offer of a place will be decided by random allocation.
+Please see note C at the end of this document. - 6.4 In the event that two or more applicants meet the criteria for entry after the oversubscription criteria has been applied, the offer of a place will be decided by random allocation.
 Please see note B at the end of this document. - 6.5 Where the school is unable to offer a place, remaining applicants meeting the entry criteria will be placed on a waiting list.
 They will be advised of the process for enquiring if there are further places available once GCSE results have been published in August.
 They will also be informed that if a place becomes available at the end of August, they will be contacted. - 6.6 There is a procedure to allow families to raise objection to a decision not to offer a place to study in the Sixth Form.
 You can appeal to an independent panel.
 Appeal hearings are managed for the school by the Royal Borough of Kensington and Chelsea.
 There is a comprehensive step-by-step guide on their website that advises on the appeals process.